khamidou/khamidou.github.io/_drafts/engineering-job-post.markdown

 ---
 Writing a good job post is one of the most overlooked parts of the process of hiring engineers.
 That's unfortunate because a job post is often the first contact a future hire has with your company[^website].

+If you're a company looking to hire remote workers, you absolutely need a good job posting[^remote]

 What's interesting is that there are almost no guides about how to write a blog post – it seems that most startups slap them together based on what everyone else does.
 That's why most startup job posts end up reading like an ambitious mission statement ("We want to disrupt the pizza delivery market!") followed by laundry list of requirements (Python!
 Javascript!
 Mongo!
 AWS!).

 There's a better way to do that – and it will get you more motivated candidates.
 Candidates who are interested in your culture and technical challenges.
 This is a guide on how to do this.

+## Table of contents
+{:.no_toc}

+1. This line is a placeholder to generate the table of contents {:toc}

 ## The first role of a job post is selling

 The most important thing to remember when writing a job post is that you're trying to get a candidate interested in your company.

 Generally[^spacex], candidates are interested by three things (in this order):

 1. your company culture: Does it have work-life balance?
 Will my colleagues be nice?
 Is the company diverse?
 2. opportunities for growth: If I want to lead a team, will I be able to do it in a few years?
 Can I do public speaking?